Numerous faculty within the department have a primary interest in research blended with their clinical and teaching responsibilities.

 Judy Savageau, MPH, Associate Professor of Family Medicine and Community Health, is an epidemiologist and biostatistician with over 25 years of experience in a variety of investigations of community-based, public health issues.
-Her particular interests include maternal and child health as well as the identification of factors related to the utilization of health care and compliance with preventive heatlh measures.
+She divides her time between the Department and the medical school’s Public and Private Health Solutions within Commonwealth Medicine (conducting applied health policy research).
+Her particular interests include maternal and child heath as well as the identification of factors related to the utilization of health care and compliance with preventive health measures.
 The relationship between these outcomes and the development of programs to improve the quality of medical care are a focus for her research endeavors – especially as they relate to medical education and faculty development efforts.
-In addition to her research activities, she spends considerable time teaching at the medical school in Epidemiology and Biostatistics, Quality Improvement and Patient Safety, Scientific Writing, Preventive Medicine/Public Health, facilitiating journal clubs, and as the Director of the Senior Scholars Program for 4th year medical students.
+In addition to her research activities, she spends considerable time teaching at the medical school in Epidemiology and Biostatistics, Scientific Writing, Preventive Medicine/Public Health, facilitating journal clubs, conducting methods-based research workshops, and as the Director of the Senior Scholars Program for 4th year medical students.

 Suzanne Cashman, ScD, Professor of Family Medicine and Community Health and Director of Community Health, is trained as a health services researcher and evaluator.
 Her evaluation research experience has included assessing the WKKellogg Foundation supported community-oriented primary care national urban demonstration project, as well as a state-supported initiative to develop and evaluate interprofessional health care delivery teams in community health centers.
-Overall, Dr. Cashman’s work has focused on developing applied implementation initiatives that used a community-engaged approach and that strive to use principles of community-based participatory research.
-She has provided evaluation assistance to a Centers for Disease Control and Prevention supported Center for Excellence in Eliminating Disparities and a Health Resources and Services Administration funded oral health case manager project that provides services to HIV positive patients.
-Currently, Dr. Cashman serves as evaluator for the Massachusetts statewide Area Health Education Center Network, and as Co-Director for the Community Engagement Section of the school’s recently funded Center for Clinical and Translational Science as well as for its Center for Health Equity Intervention Research.
-In addition, she is a core investigator for the school’s Worcester County Prevention Research Center.
-A common thread in her evaluation research work is Dr. Cashman's commitment to ensuring tnat programs aimed at providing healthcare services to low-income and vulnerable populations reach their goals.
+Overall, Dr. Cashman’s work has focused on developing and monitoring implementation initiatives that use a community-engaged approach and that strive to use principles of community-based participatory research.
+She has provided evaluation assistance to a Centers for Disease Control and Prevention supported Center for Excellence in Eliminating Disparities initiative and a Health Resources and Services Administration funded oral health case manager project.
+From 2009-2012, she served as Principal Investigator for the school’s Corporation for National and Community Service Learn and Serve grant.
+Currently, Dr. Cashman serves as evaluator for the Massachusetts statewide Area Health Education Center Network.
+Until recently, she held the position of Co-Director for the Community Engagement Section of the school’s Center for Clinical and Translational Science as well as for its Center for Health Equity Intervention Research.
+From 2009-2019, she served as a core investigator for the school’s Prevention Research Center.
+A common thread in Dr. Cashman’s evaluation research work is her commitment to ensuring that programs aimed at providing health care services to low-income and vulnerable populations reach their goals.

-Jack Gettens, PhD, Assistant Professor of Family Medicine and Community Health, is a Research Scientist at the Center for Health Policy and Research.
-Jack conducts research on employment and healthcare of persons with disabilities in addition to research on public health topics.
+Jack Gettens, PhD, Assistant Professor of Family Medicine and Community Health is a Research Scientist at the Center for Health Policy and Research.
+He conducts research on the employment and healthcare of persons with disabilities in addition to research on public health topics.
 He has expertise in both quasi-experimental and qualitative research methods.
-Dr. Gettens recently conducted a number of healthcare reform research studies including: an assessment of the effects of the Affordable Care Act on persons with disabilities, a quasi-experimental estimate of the effects of the Massachusetts healthcare reform on the health insurance and cost-related problems obtaining care among persons with disabilities, and assessment of the complexities of the subsidized health insurance application process for persons with disabilities, and a study of the employment-related health insurance needs of persons with disabilities.
-Dr. Gettens’ public health research focuses on smoking behavior, quit attempts and the use of tobacco cessation treatments among Massachusetts Medicaid members.
+Dr. Gettens’ recent work includes a study examining the geographic variation in Social Security disability program participation across the United States and a mixed-method study of the employment-related health insurance needs of working-age persons with disabilities.
+Dr. Gettens’ public health research focuses on smoking behavior, quit attempts, and the use of tobacco cessation treatments among Massachusetts Medicaid members.

-Lee Hargraves, PhD, Associate Professor of Family Medicine and Community Health, focuses his research on patient and consumer assessments of health care to improve quality of medical care.
+Lee Hargraves, PhD, Associate Professor of Family Medicine and Community Health, focuses his research on using patient and consumer assessments of health care to improve quality of medical care.
 He has extensive experience developing and using survey methods to assess health care quality from patients’ perspectives.
-Dr. Hargraves’ research has contributed to national efforts to document racial and ethnic disparities in health care.
+Dr Hargraves’ research has contributed to national efforts to document racial and ethnic disparities in health care.
 His current interests focus on treatment of disparities in health care as an opportunity for improving health care quality.
 With colleagues in the Department of Family Medicine and Community Health, Dr. Hargraves has developed and tested curricula to teach community health workers to support patients living with chronic conditions.
-In the new UMass Center for Health Equity Intervention Research, he currently is principal investigator of a study funded by the National Institute on Minority Health and Health Disparities to train and deploy community health workers to use motivational interviewing to suppport patients with hypertension in their efforts to control blood pressure.
+In the UMass Center for Health Equity Intervention Research, he currently is an investigator working on a study funded by the National Institute on Minority Health and Health Disparities to train and deploy community health workers to use motivational interviewing to support patients with hypertension in their efforts to control blood pressure.

-Jay Himmelstein, MD, MPH, Professor of Family Medicine and Community Health, is the Chief Health Policy Strategist and Senior Advisory to the Disability Health and Employment Group for the Center for Health Policy and Research.
-His professional career in research, policy development and service is dedicated to improving health care and health outcomes for those served by the public sector with a special emphasis on people with disabilities, leading him to be a nationally recognized physician, educator and researcher.
-His most recent work has focused on providing support for the implementation of the Affordable Care Act at the State and National level.
-Recent publications ahve focused on the technology vision and challenges faced by the ACA Health Benefit Marketplaces.
+Jay Himmelstein, MD, MPH, Professor of Family Medicine and Community Health and Quantitative Health Sciences, is the Chief Health Policy Strategist for the Commonwealth Medicine Center for Health Policy and Research.
+His professional career in research, policy development, and service is dedicated to improving health care and health outcomes for those served by the public sector with a special emphasis on people with disabilities, leading him to be a nationally recognized physician, educator, and researcher.
+His most recent work has focused on providing support for the implementation of the Affordable Care Act at the State and National level and promoting University Partnerships with state Medicaid agencies.